platehub/platehub.github.io/docs/templating-reference/filters.md

 ```ruby
 "jquery" # Default version: 3.2.1.
 Available types: js.
 ```
+Note that this method of loading jQuery is highly preferred over doing it yourself by storing it inside your theme or getting it from a CDN directly.
+Plate itself also uses jQuery in edit mode and this conflicts with yours if you load it directly in your theme.
+Using the `global_asset_url` filter for jQuery prevents this.

 ```ruby
 "lightbox" # Default version: 2.9.0.
 Available types: css, js.
 ```